 someone you know who is living with dementia

-Kent Fire and Rescue Service (KFRS) has teamed up with singer and Kent resident Cheryl Baker to encourage people across Kent and Medway to think about people we know who may live alone or in isolation, or just someone who might need a bit of extra support, so together we can keep them safe and well, and reduce their risk from fire.
+Kent Fire and Rescue Service (KFRS) has teamed up with singer and Kent resident Cheryl Baker to encourage people across the county to make a pledge to support or visit someone who may live alone or in isolation, or just someone who might need a bit of an extra hand from time to time.
+Together we can keep them safe and well, and reduce their risk from fire.

 It’s estimated that in Kent and Medway there are more than 40 thousand over 65s living socially isolated lives[i].’

 KFRS is calling on people like you to think about how you can help someone you know by calling in for a chat and even think about helping with our ‘Simple STEPS to staying safe and well’ which will help reduce the fire risk in their home.